|Quick Facts: General Maintenance and Repair Workers|

-Jobs in this field typically do not require any formal education beyond high school.
-General maintenance and repair workers often learn their skills on the job.
-They start by doing simple tasks and watching and learning from skilled maintenance workers.
+Jobs in this occupation typically require a high school diploma or equivalent.
+General maintenance and repair workers often learn their skills on the job for several years.
+They start out performing simple tasks while watching and learning from skilled maintenance workers.

 The median annual wage for general maintenance and repair workers was $40,850 in May 2020.